3M

 Frank Zickert

-3M also faced numerous lawsuits for its 3M 8710 mask, which was said to be defective.
+3M also faced numerous lawsuits for its 3M 8710 mask, which was considered defective.

 In 2014, the wife of former worker Frank Zickert, who died of mesothelioma, sued 3M for providing defective face masks that didn’t prevent workers from inhaling asbestos fibers.